ethereum/portal-blog/pages/posts/portal-bridge-latest-guide.md

 </details>

-**Tada** you should now see a stream of logs and hopefully a few GossipReport or trin_history stats of successful transfer
+**Tada** you are now providing the Portal Network with very valuable data!
+You should see a stream of logs indicating that your bridge is finding new headers from the provider and serving them to the network.